michaelmcmahon/BCI_MQ_ACTIVITY/README.md

 # BCI_MQ_ACTIVITY_v1.0.3
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7892262.svg)](https://doi.org/10.5281/zenodo.7892262)

-An Mobile Prototype for the generation of activity labelled motor cortex EEG datasets during unconstrained movement in Natural Settings based on the OpenBCI Cortxa board.
+An Mobile App for the generation of activity labelled motor cortex EEG datasets during unconstrained movement in Natural Settings based on the OpenBCI Cortxa board.
+The App connects wirelessly to an OpenBCI board, and the EEG data is linked through the app with the Activity API sensor data in the phone for time synchronised labelling, and then transmitted to a Rabbit MQ server in the cloud via 4G to generate consistent, activity labelled, EEG datasets in real-time that can be made available to any connected subscriber systems

+Early-stage Researchers, and PhD students in particular, can be constrained by the expense of generating these labelled EEG datasets due to the cost of the research grade equipment, the extensive per subject application time required, and the complexity of capturing associated time synchronised labelling metadata.
+Our Android Mobile App, which utilizes the low cost OpenBCI board and the Android Activity API, for the generation of physical activity labelled EEG datasets, is designed to help address this issue for researchers who are focused on Motor Cortex investigations.

 Android
 - The minSdkVersion for this App is set to level 26 (Android Version 8.0.0 - Oreo) and the targetSdkVersion level 29.